davidknight00/stockInfinity/README.md

 ### Tests

-Unit testing can be done with the following commands:
+Unit testing can be done with the following command:

 ```
 python3 manage.py test stockInf